 Pitch =1/T.P.I. ( in mm)

-This type of threads is originated from great Britain. sir joseph Whitworth, a citizen of Great Britain invented this thread in 1841.
+These types of threads originated from Great Britain.
+Sir Joseph Whitworth, a citizen of Great Britain, invented this thread in 1841.
 This thread was to provide the facility of interchangeability.
 It is used in ordinary nut-bolts and other jobs.
 Its angle is 55°.
 Its crest, as well as root, are in round shape.
 It’s known as B.S.W.
 Thread.

 Thread angle= 55 °